 Attorney Bagnell is currently representing a SWAT team member seeking damages when his firearm discharged after falling to the ground.
 Since the suit was filed, the manufacturer has issued a voluntary upgrade of the pistol due to problems with the weapon's trigger weight, which enable the gun to fire without a voluntary trigger pull in such a situation.
 The Complaint seeks in excess of $1 million for each of three causes of action, each of which requires proof of different elements and allows a jury to award different types of damages, including compensatory and punitive.

-"What amount is ultimately awarded is of course up to a jury and the Judge, as I have stated.
-A weapon that fires without a voluntary trigger pull is a very serious issue; the amounts in question reflect that; and the company's post-suit recall reflects it, as well.
+"What amount is ultimately awarded is of course up to a jury and the Judge as I have mentioned.
+A weapon that fires without a voluntary trigger pull is a very serious issue, the amounts in question reflect that, and the company's post-suit "upgrade" reflects it, as well.
 This is not the 1880's where you accidentally dropped your revolver and it fired; weapons technology has advanced well beyond that and drop fires simply should not happen, especially from three feet.
 My client, and other members of the law enforcement community, put their lives on the line every day for our protection; they should not have to worry about a weapons malfunction as serious as this on top of their other responsibilities."

-"The first thing they command a criminal with a weapon, moreover, is to drop it.
+"Also, the first thing they command a criminal with a weapon is to drop it.
 They will hesitate to do that when there are weapons out there with such a clear drop defect out of fear for their own lives, and those of innocent bystanders."

 Mr. Bagnell commented that “the suit has been validated already in our view, as the post-suit upgrade indicates the company's awareness of the defect.
 We look forward to having a jury hear the facts of the case."